Immunotherapy / PD-1 inhibitorInvestigationalInvestigational

 How it works

-Blocks the action of programmed death-1 (PD-1), a protein that helps cancer cells evade the immune system.
-By blocking PD-1, dostarlimab allows the immune system to recognize and attack cancer cells.
+Blocks the action of a protein called programmed death-1 (PD-1), which is involved in the regulation of the immune system.
+This allows the immune system to recognize and attack cancer cells.

 Cancer types